CRYSTAL BOTTLING & CIDER COMPANY

 GRAHAM BOTTLING WORKS OF GRAHAM, VA

-The brick building sits on the location of the Crystal Bottling & Cider Company of Graham, VA, this building was built in the 1930's (according to the sanborn maps) after the original building was torn down
+The brick building sits on the location of the Crystal Bottling & Cider Company of Graham, VA, this building was built in the 1930's (according to the sanborn maps) after the original building was torn down.
+Now this building is no longer standing.

 From the collection of Phillip A. Townsend, photo by owner